protimroy/basis/README.md

 ###### Basis

 ###### Basis is a low-level PyTorch library for building neural networks from scratch.
-It is used to create custom layers, optimizers, and other components from scratch.
-One can think of it as the laboratory for learning about the inner workings of neural networks.
+It is used to create custom layers, optimizers, and other ingredients required in crafting a neural network.
+One can think of it as the laboratory for exploring and experimenting about the inner workings of neural networks.

-###### Project Structure

 ```
-basis
+basis/
-├── src
+├── src/
-│   ├── layers
+│   ├── layers/
 │   │   ├── __init__.py
 │   │   ├── base.py
 │   │   ├── input.py
 │   │   ├── dense.py
+│   │   ├── mixin.py
 │   │   └── weight.py
-│   ├── optimizers
+│   ├── optimizers/
 │   │   ├── __init__.py
 │   │   ├── base.py
 │   │   └── gradient_descent.py
-│   ├── losses
+│   ├── losses/
 │   │   ├── __init__.py
+│   │   ├── base_loss.py
 │   │   └── cross_entropy.py
-│   ├── models
+│   ├── models/
 │   │   ├── __init__.py
 │   │   └── neural_network.py
-│   ├── trainers
+│   ├── utils/
 │   │   ├── __init__.py
-│   │   └── trainer.py
-│   ├── utils
-│   │   ├── __init__.py
 │   │   ├── data_loader.py
-│   │   └── metrics.py
-│   └── main.py
-├── notebooks
-│   ├── data_exploration.ipynb
-│   └── experiments.ipynb
-├── data
-│   ├── raw
-│   ├── processed
-│   └── README.md
-├── visualizations
-│   ├── pre_training
-│   │   └── data_analysis.py
-│   ├── post_training
-│   │   ├── loss_curves.py
-│   │   ├── predictions.py
+│   │   ├── tensorboard_logs.py
-│   │   └── parameter_evolution.py
+│   │   └── gpu_monitor.py
-│   └── utils.py
-├── tests
-│   ├── test_layers.py
+├── notebooks/
-│   ├── test_optimizers.py
+│   ├── experiments.ipynb
-│   └── test_models.py
-├── configs
-│   └── config.yaml
+│   └── runs/  # TensorBoard logs directory
 ├── requirements.txt
 ├── setup.py
 └── README.md